The Path Here

 - Identity: TrekMeet brand and trademark secured.

-- The Blueprint: Privacy-first, offline-first architecture.
+- The Blueprint: Privacy-first, local-first architecture.

 Phase 2: The Ascent